Robinson 2010: Results Overview

 In the first episode, a race to the top of a hill decided who would be leader of each tribe.
 Leaders would get permanent immunity in their tribe.
-Daniel finished first and Erik finished second.
+Daniel finished first and Erik second.
 It remained that way throughout the game.
 Daniel's tribe kept winning while Erik's tribe finished just behind.
 Even after the merge, Erik often finished second in challenges, often behind Daniel.

-There were constant twists from beginning to end.
+There were constant twists from the beginning to the end.
 For all sorts of reasons, players were moved back and forth between teams and locations.
 Step by step, a whole new team formed, which included both Daniel and Erik who lost their leadership positions in a challenge.
 The two of them formed a strong bond and their tribe came into the merge numerically superior.
 Daniel made a list of players from the other tribe which determined in which order they should be voted off.
 He tried to micromanage people.
 The other players found him overly bossy and most of his former tribe members turned against him.
 As a reaction against Daniel's alliance attempt, Helene, an older yet athletic woman, became puppet master of a four-person alliance.
 They stood against Daniel, Erik and their final remaining ally, Kristoffer.
 The remaining four players were free agents.
 They agreed to vote off Daniel as soon as he didn't win immunity.
 After that, Helene had complete grasp of the game.
 Players seemed afraid of her.
 If anyone heard any relevant information, they told her immediately.
 If she suspected anyone of gunning for her, she had them voted off.
 She became the godmother of the game.